oliolioli/BathroomClimateController/README.md

 ## How to set everything up ##

-1. In your Arduino-Application set _https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json_ under **"File" → "Preferences" → "Additional Boards Manager URLs"**
+1. Arduino: Set the following additional board manager _https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json_ under: **"File" → "Preferences" → "Additional Boards Manager URLs"**
 2. Get all the files from this repo through git with _git pull_

-3. Connect Sensor to your computer and choose Board by "Tools" → "Board" → "M5Stack" → "M5Stack-ATOM"
+3. Connect the ENV III Sensor to your M5 Atom lite and connect the whole set up to your computer.
+4. Arduino: Choose Board by "Tools" → "Board" → "M5Stack" → "M5Stack-ATOM"

-4. In Arduino click CTRL+Shift+M to display the Serial Monitor.
+5. Arduino: Click CTRL+Shift+M to display the Serial Monitor.
 There you have to set *Bauds = 600* to see the output of the program.

-**Technical Problems accessing serial port under Linux** If you get problems accessing your serial port under Linux maybe this can help: https://support.arduino.cc/hc/en-us/articles/360016495679-Fix-port-access-on-Linux
+>> If you get problems accessing your serial port under Linux maybe this can help: https://support.arduino.cc/hc/en-us/articles/360016495679-Fix-port-access-on-Linux

 ## Data handling and storage ##